 "I really hope we don’t forget the lessons that have been learned through the pandemic, about taking care of one another and thinking about the way your actions affect the wellbeing of others.
 And, of course, staying connected to each other, checking in on your neighbours, friends, and family members.
 We all need each other in a truly interconnected way, and that’s the lesson I hope people take away from this."

 What do you think other millennial caregivers should know?

 "You’re not alone!
-There are organizations working tirelessly to create better and more equitable systems and safety nets for family caregivers, and support to help you navigate through this process.
+There are organisations working tirelessly to create better and more equitable systems and safety nets for family caregivers, and support to help you navigate through this process.
 Reach out.
 I’ve been involved with Caring Across Generations, a movement that is seeking change for caregivers, and it makes me feel empowered to be able to add my voice to the conversation and help advocate for real solutions.

 "Finally, take care of yourself physically, emotionally, and mentally.
 Don’t be afraid to tell people what you need, whether it is your employer, your family and friends, or your elected officials.
 People can’t help if they don’t know what you need — let them help!
 Be really mindful of your mental health; it’s something that can be neglected when you are providing care.
 You are human, you were human before you were a caregiver, and you are still human now."

 If you would like to support domestic workers, you can donate to the Coronavirus Care Fund, which is providing domestic workers who apply with $400 in emergency assistance.